theianmay/asset-ranger-site/architecture.md

 - **React Native:** Chosen as the core framework for cross-platform capabilities
 - **Expo:** Leveraged for accelerated development and simplified native feature integration
-- **React Navigation:** Implemented a navigation system with native stack and bottom tabs for intuitive user flows
+- **React Navigation:** Implemented a navigation system with native stack for intuitive user flows
 - **SQLite:** Selected as a local database for offline-first operation and data persistence
 - **Zustand:** Used as a lightweight state management solution for simplicity and performance
 - **Jest:** Built comprehensive testing infrastructure to ensure quality and reliability